 1) Students can try to attend as many seminars and practical sessions as they can.
+They are also required to sit the midterm exam.
 In this case they will be continuously assessed.
-It means that the overall score of the course will be the weighted average obtained from the seminars, the case studies and the final exam.
+It means that the overall score of the course will be the weighted average obtained from seminars, case studies, midterm and final exam.

-2) Students can skip all the seminars and practical sessions and go directly to the final exam.
+2) Students can skip all seminars, practical sessions and midterm exam, and only sit the final exam.
 In this case, they will not be continuously assessed, and it means that their overall score of the course will be only the final exam.

-Students must choose the most suitable option and communicate their final decision sending an email to the professors.
+Students must choose the most suitable option and inform their final decision by sending an email to the professors.

 Reading the recommended bibliography and practicing the exercises are essential tools to succeed in this subject.